-Surveyor 7, by contrast, aimed for the rugged northern flank of Tycho crater, one of the most prominent features on the moon's Earth-facing nearside hemisphere.
-The 85-kilometer-wide asteroid impact scar, centered at 43° south latitude in heavily cratered highlands terrain, is surrounded by an extensive system of bright rays best viewed when the moon is full.
-The rays are made up of debris blasted out when Tycho formed about 110 million years ago.
-Some extend for 1500 kilometers across the moon's face.
+Surveyor 7, by contrast, aimed for the rugged northern flank of Tycho crater, one of the most prominent features on the Moon's Earth-facing nearside hemisphere.
+The 85-kilometer-wide asteroid impact scar, centered at 43° south latitude in heavily cratered highlands terrain, is surrounded by an extensive system of bright rays best viewed when the Moon is full.
+The rays are made up of ejecta blasted out when Tycho formed about 110 million years ago.
+As ejecta fell back onto the Moon, it stirred up more material, generating a ray cascade extending up to 1500 kilometers from Tycho.

 |Hand-laid mosaic of images from Surveyor 7 illustrating the rocky, rolling nature of the terrain north of Tycho.
 Image credit: NASA/USGS|